Dedicated Family Law Attorneys Guiding Families Toward Resolving Conflict in Knoxville

 Domestic disputes are always emotionally charged, and practical solutions often seem unattainable.
 When you require a legal ruling or a court order to settle a family dispute or resolve an issue concerning:

 The skilled family law attorneys at the law firm of LaFevor & Slaughter are here to represent your interests in all areas of family law.
-With more than 40 years of experience serving Knoxville families, we offer free initial consultations over the telephone.
+We offer free initial consultations over the telephone.